 National average for food: $2,720 (based on average of $68 per person for 40 people)

 I’m blessed with a plethora of crafty friends, an addiction to Pinterest and an appreciation for outdoor beauty.

 We didn’t do a ton decor-wise since the flowers and trees were plenty, but we did order a bunch of Mason jars, tissue pompoms, ribbon and chalkboards on Amazon for just under $70.
 One epic craft night later, we had all our decorations ready.

 The day before the wedding, I stopped by our local flower stand and bought a bunch of flowers in matching hues.
 It cost another $70 (this included my bouquet!), and we did some quick arranging in the previously mentioned Mason jars.
 An artist friend led the charge the morning of the wedding to make sure everything was set up and gorgeous.

 Money saved: $2,001

 After the official ceremony and reception, we hosted a karaoke after-party where we sang our faces off.
 It’s San Francisco, though and parking wasn’t an option.

-We even went super stingy and used their “shared rides” option, which could potentially have put us in the car with strangers.
-Unfortunately, we were the only passengers both ways, but our driver was pretty excited to see us in our wedding attire.
+We even went super stingy and used the “shared rides” option, which could potentially have put us in the car with strangers.
+We were the only passengers both ways, but our driver was pretty excited to see us in our wedding attire.

 National average for transportation: $767